kocherlab/pipemake/docs/filetypes.rst

 arg-groups:
 ***********

 The `arg-groups` sub-section is used by `pipemake` to define command-line argument groups.
 The `basic` group is reserved by `pipemake`, arguments within this group will be automatically grouped within `required` or `optional` based on their `required` keyword.
 Users may place all arguments within the `basic` group or create additional groups as desired.
-Additional `arg-groups` may be defined as needed.
+Additional `arg-groups` may be defined as needed to organize related arguments within the pipeline help message, for example grouping all path arguments together in `paths`.

 .. code-block:: bash